DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 * If this error came from the award job, then the trainee might be stuck in recommended for award state
 * If everything matches on DQT’s side (trainee details, the provider) then you may be able to just award the trainee on Register’s side
 * If any doubt then check with the provider
-* We've also seen this error on the withdraw job - cross-reference with DQT and check with provider if necessary to see what state the trainee should be in
+* We’ve also seen this error on the withdraw job - cross-reference with DQT and check with provider if necessary to see what state the trainee should be in

 ```json
 "qualification.providerUkprn":["Organisation not found"]